lmo9794/constant_study/README.md

 # Neural Processing Unit Study
-This is a repository of the Neural Processing Unit study.
+This is a repository of the study "Neural Processing Unit".

 ## Paper List
 |Paper Name|Conference/Jounr Name|Year|